Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

-I’ve talked to some cancer patients and they pour themselves into their work when they’re going through treatment and that is sort of an escape for them.
+I’ve talked to some cancer patients, and they pour themselves into their work when they’re going through treatment, and that is sort of an escape for them.
 They can feel normal that way.

 She gets a percentage of what I earn, but she can decide not to be my agent.
-And it was really hard to get an agent in the writing business, but she was like, “Heather, I know you’re going to beat this.
+It was really hard to get an agent in the writing business, but she was like, “Heather, I know you’re going to beat this.
 I’m just going to continue to sell your books that you already have out.”

 Because I am a writer, if I don’t write, I’m miserable.
 My husband realized that pretty quickly and said, “Okay, then write what you’re going through.
 Just write.”
-So I did.

 How was dealing with finances for treatment?

 We were very blessed to have a really good health insurance plan.
-My husband works for a large company and so they had a pretty good plan.
+My husband works for a large company, and so they had a pretty good plan.
 I was told that they ended up paying for that first year like $250,000 or something crazy.
 We ended up paying about maybe $18,000 out of pocket that first year.

-think I should’ve probably advocated a bit more to get some of the scans covered by the clinical trial, because I don’t think that my doctor would’ve necessarily asked me to get scans every six months if we were just a regular patient.
+I think I should’ve probably advocated a bit more to get some of the scans covered by the clinical trial, because I don’t think that my doctor would’ve necessarily asked me to get scans every six months if we were just a regular patient.
 I ended up having to pay a certain portion of this.

 I think my husband dealt a lot with his company about trying to get us some more flex spending taken out of his account so that it was not taxed and that we could use that and help pay off the bills.

-It did take me several years to pay off our bills, because every CT scan I got I would get another $2,000 added to my bill.
+It did take me several years to pay off our bills, because every CT scan I got, I would get another $2,000 added to my bill.

 Any tips on how to help manage the finances incurred from treatment?

 I finally called them.
-Please know you can do this, call and ask or talk with their people.
-I got on a $25-a-month plan and they didn’t charge me any interest.
+Please know you can do this.
+Call and ask or talk with their people.
+I got on a $25-a-month plan, and they didn’t charge me any interest.

-It took a long time and if I did well on a book or something then I could pay more.
+It took a long time, and if I did well on a book or something, then I could pay more.
 I finally paid it off this year.

-I have a car that is 15 years old and we don’t have tons of extra stuff, but we were nowhere near devastated like some people can be if you don’t have health insurance.
+I have a car that is 15 years old, and we don’t have tons of extra stuff, but we were nowhere near devastated like some people can be if you don’t have health insurance.

-We were really blessed, but do know though that you can get on one of those plans.
-The hospital wants to just get some of the money coming in, they would much rather have that.
-Even $25 a month.
+We were really blessed, but do know, though, that you can get on one of those plans.
+The hospital wants to just get some of the money coming in.
+They would much rather have that, even $25 a month.